 If you are having pool therapy during a hospital stay, Gillette nurses or Rehabilitation Therapies staff will take you to the pool.

 Pool Therapy Guidelines

 - A parent or caregiver must attend therapy sessions.
-An adult needs to be within sight of the pool at all times the pool is being used.
+An adult needs to be within sight of the pool at all times the pool is in use.

-- Only two people can observe pool sessions, due to limited space.
-It might be appropriate for family members or caregivers to be in the pool with you if it advances the therapy care plan.
+- It might be appropriate for family members or caregivers to be in the pool with you if it advances the therapy care plan.
 Your pool therapist will let you know if this is the case.

-- Patients who are incontinent of bowel or bladder must wear appropriate diapers or plastic pants.
-If the pool is contaminated it will need to be shut down for up to 24 hours for chemical treatment.
+- Patients who are incontinent of bowel or bladder must wear appropriate swim diapers, swim briefs, or plastic pants.

-- Cell phones can be used at your own risk in the pool areas.
+- Cell phones can be used in the pool area at your own risk.
 Please ask permission before taking photos or videos.